Nashville, TN

 Risk and drawbacks

-This area carries more meaningful relocation risk, especially around cost pressure, neighborhood-level variation, and local infrastructure gaps.
-Neighborhood selection matters more than usual here.
+This area carries more meaningful environmental risk, especially around cost pressure, neighborhood-level variation, and local infrastructure gaps.
+Neighborhood selection and property type matter more than usual here.

 Schools and family fit